adjust/ios_sdk/README.md

 #### Import statement

-If you added the adjust SDK from source or via Pod repository, you should use following import statement:
+If you added the adjust SDK from the source or via a Pod repository, you should use following import statement:

 ```objc
 #import "Adjust.h"
 ```

-If you added the adjust SDK as framework or via Carhage, you should use following import statement:
+If you added the adjust SDK as a framework or via Carthage, you should use following import statement:

 ```objc
 #import <AdjustSdk/Adjust.h>
 ```

-To start with, we'll set up basic session tracking.
+To begin, we'll set up basic session tracking.

 #### Basic Setup